 Sitting in a coffee shop in London run by Aussies, I felt a slice of home from the aroma of quality coffee!
 I was meeting with Lydia Hascott, who is the Head of Intrapreneurship at the Finance Innovation Lab.

 The Finance Innovation Lab incubates the people, ideas and movements building a financial system that serves people and planet.

 Lydia told me that the Finance Innovation Lab started with a very important question ‘What would a finance system look like that served people and planet?’

-This stemmed from the work of the Lab’s co-founders at WWF-UK and in the sustainability team of the Institute of Chartered Accountants England and Wales (ICAEW).
-There seemed to be a disconnect between financial institutions committing to sustainability initiatives that they would receive environmental awards for and them financing projects that caused major environmental issues.
+This came from the work of the Lab’s co-founders at WWF-UK and in the sustainability team of the Institute of Chartered Accountants England and Wales (ICAEW).
+There was a disconnect between financial institutions’ commitment to sustainability initiatives and their finance allocation.
+They received environmental awards for their actions yet financed projects that caused major environmental issues.

 Lydia shared that understanding the tension of business’ role in society has shaped her career.
 In particular, finance has been a focus as it is the cornerstone of modern economies.

 ‘What we really need to remember is that finance is a tool to create outcomes, it is not the end game.
 Our role is to reshape the finance system so it serves all people and the planet.’Lydia Hascott

 The Finance Innovation Lab have spent years learning about and unpacking the complex finance system.
 They use this as a basis for building change.
 Their approach is to understand the system, networks and organisations which create the culture, regulation and products/services.
 This is done in order to find leverage points where small changes can lead to large, positive ripple effects across the system.